 No dental care is offered at our clinics, however, please click here for a Dental Resource Guide that lists low-cost dental care providers.

+The clinics are temporarily closed.
 The Office of Public Health offers immunizations at the three health centers by appointment only.
 For children to receive immunizations, their immunization records must be brought with them to the clinic.